-When household size decreases, the demand for space decreases, so couples without children or single working adults may opt for smaller homes or to rent and live closer to amenities and services.
+When household size decreases, the demand for space decreases, so couples without children or single working adults may opt for smaller homes, or to rent and live closer to amenities and services.
 Age is also a factor, with empty nesters or widow(er)s potentially staying in a large house out of sentiment, or alternatively, seeking to downsize or remodel.

-Race and Ethnicity Demographics
+Race and Ethnicity

-Clinton has a very similar racial and ethnic demographic makeup as the State of Iowa as a whole, with a majority white population of 86% with the next highest group being around 5% (Figure 9).
-Though the state (and Clinton) has a clear racial majority, diversity has increased in the last few decades (Figure 10).
-From 1970 to 2020, other racial and ethnic groups have grown tenfold, from 1.5% of the state's population to more than 15% today.
+Clinton has a very similar racial and ethnic demographic makeup as the State of Iowa as a whole, with a majority white population percentage of 86% and the next highest group being around 5% (Figure 9).
+Though the state (and Clinton) has a clear racial majority, diversity has been increasing overall in the last few decades (Figure 10).
+From 1970 to 2020, other racial and ethnic groups have grown tenfold, from 1.5% of the state's population to now over 15%.

-Clinton is also overwhelmingly made up of native-born citizens, with 98.28% (24,228) U.S.-born and 1.72% (423) foreign-born residents.
+Clinton is also overwhelmingly made up of native-born citizens, with 98.28% (24,228) US-born and 1.72% (423) foreign-born residents.
 Just over half of the foreign-born residents are from Latin America, a third are from Asia, and about 15.5% are from either Europe or Africa.
 By year of entry, roughly two-thirds of foreign-born residents came to the U.S. before the year 2000 (Figure 11).